easybuilders/easybuild-tutorial/docs/contributing/README.md

 ### Unique contributors

-Since EasyBuild went public in 2012 over 250 different people have made contributions to the `easybuild-easyconfigs` repository.
+Since EasyBuild went public in 2012 more than 250 different people have made contributions to the `easybuild-easyconfigs` repository.
 We also recently passed the threshold of 100 unique contributors in the easyblocks repository, and at the time of writing we were just *one* contributor short of reaching